mvolkmann/MyUnixEnv/notes/Go07-Reflection.md

 This returns a `Value` object that has many methods, some of which are described below.

+There are also types for specific kinds of values, which is useful because `Value` methods are not applicable to all kinds of values.
+These types include `Method`, `StructField`, and `StructTag`?

 Methods that extract the actual value from a `Value` object include:

 - `Bool` returns a `bool`